SmartCheck FAQs and HowTos: General

 3. Manually assigned by you.

-If you don’t know the IP address of your device, you can try the following methods to find it:
+If you do not know the IP address of your device, you can try the following methods to find it:

 • Check your DHCP server’s client list to see if the device has been assigned an IP address.